This Oxo kettle pours hot water with precision

-To supply its fancy Glass Pour-Over Set coffee maker with a proper stream of hot water, Oxo has created a new $100 (£81 in the UK, roughly AU$130) Gooseneck Kettle.
+To supply its fancy Glass Pour-Over Set coffee maker with a proper stream of hot water, Oxo has created a new $100 Gooseneck Kettle (£81 in the UK, roughly AU$130).
 Its long namesake spout features a comparatively small mouth to ensure a steady flow of brewing liquid, essential for balanced flavor extraction.

 This product is similar to competing appliances like Bonavita's $105 BV382510V kettle.
-Both heat water to an exact temperature you select and have a maximum capacity of 1 L. Each also rests inside a flat base which also serves to power electric heaters inside the bottom of their carafes.
+Both heat water to an exact temperature you select and have a maximum capacity of 1 liter.
+Each also rests inside a flat base which serves to power electric heaters inside the bottom of their carafes.

 This Oxo kettle, however, flaunts a sleeker and more modern appearance.
 The company clearly borrowed components directly from its 12-cup coffee maker which uses a matching electric kettle and platform arrangement.
 Both products have eye-catching dials along with LED readouts that display water temperature.